34306/TrollStoreiPA/README.md

 * Aphrodite: Modify Assets.car, useful for theme creator.
 * Apps Manager: Backup, Wipe or Restore app data.
 * Appstore++: Downgrade app from Appstore easily, need account that already purchase that app to downgrade.
+* BullFrogAssistant: It's an application that can use for sideload app directly on your iPhone, but we have TrollStore so we can use its spoofs GPS/Fake location.
 * Carrot5 Ultra: Weather app but pro!
 * CocoaTop: Checking what process is using and how much RAM does it use.
 * Cercube: Youtube with Cercube Pro, block ads and run music background.